 A fixed amount is paid with a bonus component for teams that complete set objectives or projects.
-Bonuses can be used to align Customer Success Manager and their teams with important company objectives and KPIs such as NPS, retention, expansion, and training.
+Bonuses can be used to align Customer Success Managers and their teams with important company objectives and KPIs such as NPS, retention, expansion, and training.

 Base + Bonus plans are better than base-only plans, but since it is better suited to teams, it does little to encourage individual excellence.
 Some Customer Success Manager salaries may be undeserved for the work given.